-5 Ways for Digital Businesses to Make the Most of Face-to-Face Networking
+5 Ways For Digital Industries to Utilize Face-to-Face Networking

 We know that face-to-face networking is still vital in this digital age.
 But it is an activity that does require a significant amount of time and effort, both of which have costs attached.
 Digital businesses need to make sure this on-the-ground networking is done as effectively as possible.
 Here are 5 ways to best accomplish that:

 Prioritize Personal Networking

 In spite of the growth and efficiency of social media, there are still many opportunities for old-school face-to-face networking.
 Like any other business activity, you need to figure out exactly what the impact is for your bottom line and allocate resources accordingly.

 Keep in mind that attending an industry event in order to keep up with developments in your field, while certainly worthy for that purpose, does not necessarily mean it is a great networking event.
 It can be filled with your competitors, rather than potential customers.